Extend the Person search report

 Use the Chain of Command (COC) to extend the PersonSearchEntityExclusion table.

 In the CoC method, specify the entity, the entity field, and whether the exclusion is active.

 Insert the new exclusion record.

 The person search framework will automatically manage initialization of all exclusions when the form is first opened.

-If you're extending the Person search report as part of a response to a request for data under the General Data Protection Regulation (GDPR) in the European Union, more information about that regulation is available in the Guide to the GDPR for Microsoft Dynamics 365 for Finance and Operations.
+If you're extending the Person search report as part of a response to a request for data under the General Data Protection Regulation (GDPR) in the European Union, more information about that regulation is available in the General Data Protection Regulation overview.

 (c)2018 Microsoft Corporation.
 All rights reserved.
 This document is provided "as-is."
 Information and views expressed in this document, including URL and other Internet Web site references, may change without notice.
 You bear the risk of using it.
 This document does not provide you with any legal rights to any intellectual property in any Microsoft product.
 You may copy and use this document for your internal, reference purposes.